Nunie123/data_engineering_book/README.md

 Finally, there are a vast array of data engineering tools that are in use.
 I cover many popular tools for data engineering, but many more have been left out of this book due to brevity and my lack of experience with them.
 If you feel I left off something important, please read the **Contributions** section below.

 ### How to Read This Book
 This book is divided into chapters discussing major Data Engineering concepts and functions.
-Each chapter is then divided into four parts: an overview and then a separate section for GCP, AWS, and Azure.
+Each chapter is then divided into four parts: an overview and then a separate section for GCP and AWS.

 You can read this book front-to-back if you're just looking to get a general familiarity with common tools on the major cloud platforms.
 Another good option is to pick a cloud platform and just read that section (plus the introduction) for each chapter.
 Finally, if you know exactly what topic you want to learn more about, you'll have no trouble skipping to the chapter that has your interest.